 Upward Bound and Upward Bound Math-Science Project Directors

-Dear Upward Bound and Upward Bound Math and Science Project Director:
+Dear Upward Bound and Upward Bound Math and Science Project Directors:

 Completing the APR

-All grantees must register for a user ID and password in order to protect the security of the APR data.
+All grantees must register for a user ID and password in order to protect the security of their APR data.
 Register by clicking on the "Register Here Each Year" link and enter your name and e-mail address.
-If your name and e-mail address match our records, you may proceed to the next step in the registration process, which is to select and answer two security questions.
-You are required to provide responses to these questions should you need to use the "Forgot Password" link to receive a new, temporary password.
+If your name and e-mail address match our records, you may proceed to select and answer two security questions.

-For new Project Directors or Directors that have recently changed e-mail addresses, it is likely that your name or e-mail address is not updated in our records.
-In this situation, you will receive an e-mail message from the Help Desk informing you that your Department's grants specialist must approve the changes before you can complete the registration process.
-The Help Desk will forward the request to Department staff that typically can approve these changes within 48 hours.
+For new project directors or directors who have recently changed e-mail addresses, it is likely that your name or e-mail address is not updated in our records.
+In this situation, you will receive an e-mail message from the Help Desk informing you that your program/grants specialist must approve the changes before you can complete registration.
+The Help Desk will forward the request to Department staff for approval; this typically can be done within 48 hours.
 Once the changes have been approved, you will receive an e-mail informing you that you can proceed with registering and submitting your APR.

 The Help Desk

 If you encounter technical problems accessing the Web site or using the Web application, please contact the Help Desk by either telephone at (703) 846-8248 or e-mail at email@example.com.
 Please note that the Help Desk will try to contact projects within 24 hours of receiving the telephone call or e-mail.
-The Help Desk will be available to respond to your questions on weekdays from March 24 until April 25, 2014.
+The Help Desk will be available to respond to your questions on weekdays that are not Federal holidays from the “go-live” date of the Web application through December 2, 2016.
 During peak times, it may take longer for you to receive a response; thus, I encourage you to prepare and submit your performance report as soon as you have collected complete data.

 TRIO Upward Bound and Educational Opportunity Centers Division